11 October - 9 November 2019

 ‘She Makes Music for the Age of Machines’ presents artworks which explore alternative ways of making, organising and experiencing sound.
 The exhibition features new and existing work by collaborative duo Nathan Bissette and Mateus Domingos, Natasha Brzezicki, Paul Gittins and Emily Hawes.

 “You take a sound, any sound, record it and then change its nature by a multiplicity of operations - you produce a vast and subtle symphony.
 It’s a sort of modern magic.
 Some musicians believe it may become an art form in its own right.”

 Daphne Oram, 1957

-We would like to thank musician Chris Thornhill, Tayler Fisher for their performances during our opening night and Harry Freestone for his time and support installing the exhibition.
+We would like to thank musicians Chris Thornhill and Tayler Fisher for their performances during our opening night and Harry Freestone for their time and support in installing the exhibition.

 Get the inside scoop of what we are up to.
 We promise not to share your address with anyone else!